Pressable Review – One Of The Best Managed WordPress Hosting Services?

 As the details of the hosting plans above show, Pressable are just as focused on helping those with one or two WordPress websites as they are those with large portfolios of sites.
 So, whatever your budget or requirements, there’s likely to be a Pressable plan that’s a good match.

 However, if $25 a month is too much, a lower spec, cheaper shared hosting provider may be a more suitable option.

 As all of the Pressable plans come with unlimited storage, the main points to consider when choosing one of their managed WordPress hosting plans are the number of websites you’d like to host on your account and the number of page views you’ll be receiving.

 Aside from unlimited storage, there are, of course, other features Pressable customers get access to.
 Here’s a quick overview of those features and how they work.

-As all of the plans include up to five free WordPress website migrations, if you’re already hosting one or more sites somewhere else you can get them moved over to Pressable once you’ve signed up.
+All plans include free WordPress website migrations, so if you’re already hosting one or more sites somewhere else you can get them moved over to Pressable once you’ve signed up.
 They also have their own WordPress migration plugin to simplify the process of manually moving a site to their servers.